5 Key Foundations That Make Up Bitcoin

 Nothing can stop a Bitcoin transaction.
 Well, miners can refuse to confirm one, but as long as somebody pays a competitive fee, it is highly unlikely that their transaction won’t be confirmed.

-And because we don’t have to rely on a third party, nothing can stop somebody wanting to send it.
+And because we don’t have to rely on a third party, nothing can stop somebody wanting to send a BTC transaction.

 Bringing It All Together

-There are many key parts to what makes Bitcoin what it is, but having a network that relies on a democratic consensus is key to creating a peer-to-peer digital cash.
+There are many key features to Bitcoin, but having a network that relies on a democratic consensus is key to its very foundations.